Joseph Kappen: Initial investigation

 Police soon established that Hughes and Floyd had been seen getting a lift home in a white Austin 1100 on the night of their disappearance.
 Police followed up numerous lines of enquiry but, as was the case in police investigations at the time, all intelligence and information was collected on large amounts of paperwork, which complicated the inquiry.
 The Port Talbot steelworks employed 13,000 men, all of whom had to be considered as potential suspects.
 Both the construction of the nearby M4 motorway and the ongoing Neath fair meant hundreds of itinerant workers had to be considered, as well as the countless strangers these events brought into the area.
 Detectives attempted to trace men who owned an Austin 1100 in the area, but it meant that more than 10,000 drivers had to be visited and questioned.
-A miners' strike forced the British government to implement a three-day working week for everyone across the country, which further reduced the resources of the enquiry and hampered the investigation.
+The three-day working week imposed by the British government on everyone across the country, as a result of an energy shortage, further reduced the resources of the enquiry and hampered the investigation.

 However, one of the men who was investigated as part of enquiries concerning the Austin 1100 was Kappen, who owned that model of vehicle.
 When police turned up at his home to speak to him, they found his Austin was on blocks with its wheels removed, with Kappen claiming that he could not have committed the murders as his car was not roadworthy.
 However, in the days after the killings, Kappen's car was logged as being on the road by police carrying out stop and check operations.
 This would have disproved this claim, but without a computerised system for cross-referencing, this fact was not noticed by detectives at the time.
-Kappen also claimed to have been at Neath fair on the night of the murders and his wife gave him a false alibi, which she later said was common for her to do when police investigated her husband.
+Kappen also claimed to have been at Neath fair on the night of the murders, and his wife, Christine Powell, gave him a false alibi, which she later said was common for her to do when police investigated her husband.
 Ultimately, therefore, Kappen was not pursued further as a suspect at the time.
 In mid-1974 the investigation was scaled down.